-^{2.} The retail job rate was assumed to be 1 job per 33.33 sqm.
-For example, a traffic flow of 1,450 passenger cars per lane travelling at 110 km/h results in LoS C, however the same volume travelling at an average speed of 60km/h results in LoS E. These thresholds were used to assess level of service as part of the Calderwood yield review.
+For example, a traffic flow of 1,450 passenger cars per lane travelling at 110 km/h results in LoS C, however the same volume travelling at an average speed of 60km/h results in LoS E. These thresholds were used to assess volume over capacity ratios within the modelled network as part of the Calderwood yield review.